CultureAsData-UIUC/is310-fall-2024/_materials/introducing_humanities_computing/07-intro-html.md

 - Dynamically load and display content from a data file (in this case, quotes).
 - Provide interactivity to the website, allowing users to see a new random quote every time they click the "update_quote" button.
-- Use D3.js to bind data to the DOM, which is a common pattern for creating data-driven documents.
+- Use D3.js library to bind data to the web page, which is a common pattern for creating data-driven documents.
 This is especially useful for visualizations, as it allows the data to directly drive the presentation.
 - Enhance the user experience by providing fresh and interesting content each time the user interacts with the quote section.

 This script is a good example of how modern web technologies can be used to create interactive and dynamic web pages that engage users with content.